 The finisher is designed to operate according to the commands from its host machine to deliver arriving copies to trays in the appropriate mode: simple stacking, job offset, stapling.

-See Figure 2-201 for a diagram of the four modes of delivery.
+See Figure 2-201 for a diagram of the three modes of delivery (four for the Saddle Stitch Finisher).